JesusFilm/react-prep/Project/1-Typescript.md

 In the `src` folder create a folder called `components`.

-- For each new component you must create a new sub folder with the title of that compoennt.
+- For each new component you must create a new sub folder with the title of that component.

-- The contens of should have the component itself as well as a index file that exports the component.
+- The contents of should have the component itself as well as a index file that exports the component.

 - The component return type should be `ReactElement`